giulianofranca/gfTools/README.md

 Supported Platforms
 -------------------
 gfTools build on Windows, macOS and Linux and is created using Windows and Fedora.
+Currently available for Autodesk Maya versions 2017 to 2020.

 Additional Documentation
 ------------------------